SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my last update, there are no universally recognized annual events that are specifically tied to January 18th in the United States.
-However, here are a few types of events that could potentially occur on that date:

-- **Martin Luther King Jr. Day Observances:** While the actual holiday falls on the third Monday of January, related events and celebrations might extend to surrounding days, including January 18th, if it is near that weekday.

-- **Government Activities:** Local government meetings,
+- January 18 marks the annual celebration of Martin Luther King Jr. Day, which is observed on the third Monday of January each year to honor the civil rights leader's birthday (January 15, 1929).
+While the actual date might not always fall on January 18, if it does, it includes various events such as:
+    - Parades and marches in major cities
+    - Educational programs and services dedicated to King's legacy
+    - Volunteer service initiatives as it is also regarded
 ### Positive Qoute
 ------
-"Spread kindness like confetti and watch the world sparkle with joy! ✨😊💖"
+"Every day is a fresh beginning, every sunrise a new chance to dance with your dreams. 💫🌅 Embrace the possibilities! 🌼✨"